A Look at Princess Diana’s Shoe Style on the 20th Anniversary of Her Death

 For a casual outing in 1982, Princess Di showed off her casual style, sporting a varsity jacket with jeans tucked into leather boots featuring fringe.

-Here, the princess dons the popular classic Superga sneakers that are a favorite of Kate Middleton’s today.
+Here, the princess dons the popular Superga sneakers that are a Kate Middleton favorite today.

 For more of Princess Diana’s legendary style, click through the gallery.